-The Client, Robert, worked for a large multinational convenience store.
-One Saturday morning he was at work counting money at the cash office in the store when robbers gained access to the cash office and put a knife to the client’s throat.
+The Client, a Lithuanian national, worked for a large well known group of convenience stores.
+One Saturday morning he was at work counting money in the cash office of the store when robbers gained access to the cash office and put a knife to the client’s throat.
 He was then tied up with a telephone cable until the robbers obtained money.

 The client suffered anxiety and insecurity following the incident.
 He was unable to sleep and suffered nightmares.
-He required time off from work.
-The Gardai investigation made him feel more anxious.
+He required time off work.
+The Gardaí investigation made him feel more anxious.

-The client went to his doctor who referred him to a consultant psychologist who diagnosed post-traumatic stress disorder.
+The client went to his doctor who referred him to a consultant psychologist who diagnosed post-traumatic stress disorder as a result of the robbery.
 The defendants initially offered €13,000.
 This was rejected.
 The defendants then offered €15,000 and €20,000.
 All these offers were rejected.
 Outside the door of the court the client was very happy to accept the offer of €25,000.